hmrubai/casio-backend/README.md

-## AEW (Advanced English Writing)
+## CASIO India

-This application will be use as a backend application of AEW (Advanced English Writing).
-This service aims to make students interested in English & optimize their creative writing skills.
-The service is completely human-centric to help improve students’ self-learning skills & personal motivation for creative writing ability.
+This application will be use as a backend application of CASIO LMS.
+This service aims to serve students to learn CASIO calculator functionality.
+There will be some courses according to the calculator operation.
+Any one can see the video to learn.

 ## Contributor